streamliner18/ProjectWyze/readme.md

 Project Wyze is a collection of Docker containers orchestrated via `docker-compose` and coordinated with a central RabbitMQ broker, which doubles as a MQTT broker.
 It is intended and encouraged that different parts be bypassed or replaced to suit a particular use case as long as the pipeline is integral.

+This is done by having a single data backbone (i.e. RabbitMQ) containing a pool of messages classified by their "topic".
+Processing of these messages takes form of picking one up by its topic, and emitting a **separate message** into the pool, preferably in a different topic string.
+The original message stays unchanged and you can still use it for other purposes.

-Wyze is a three-tier system.
+The data backbone of Project Wyze is a 3-tier abstraction atop AMQP's exchange models.
 The **Ingress Tier** handles data ingestion and preprocessing, as well as demuxing MQTT messages to offload certain processing from low-power IoT appliances.
 The **Data Tier** stores and processes the data per the configurations.
 Processed data remains its streaming properties by residing both in a playback-able Kafka queue and a RabbitMQ queue for more real-time streaming performance.
 Finally, the **Egress Tier** handles client-side subscription of real-time streaming data and serves data back in the timeline according to playback requests.

+This repository ships three decent components powering this data backbone, but you're always free to add or replace them with your own components.
+Here are the standard parts:

+### Router

+As the name suggests, the Router is the gateway to both Ingress and Egress tiers, as well as the heavy lifter that routes traffic from one tier to another, or into a persistence module.
+More specifically, it helps demux MQTT messages, modifies incoming messages to fit a standard specification (stamps the key and time received, assign an ID, etc).
+It also helps store every messege into Redis for lookback processing and MongoDB for permanent storage.

+Every such action is abstracted into a **Route**.
+You can always add more routes to achieve different functionality.
+Routes are compiled and you cannot add them on the fly.
+All routes are executed in parallel, potentially speeding up the process.
+To scale further, you can even run the Router multithreaded or even on multiple machines.

+### Engine

+The engine handles **user-defined data processing workloads**, which are called **Lambdas**.
+They are Python scripts stored in the database, with an entry point formatted as `def handle_input(context, msg)`.
+Users may determine to which topics of messages the lambda triggers, error behaviors and whether it can run multithreaded.
+Lambda  scripts may also leverage the `context`, which provides a set of tools managed by the engine to perform stateful operations, look back to the history of the message and emitting output messages.

+### Console

+A **Management Console** is provided for configuring the system, defining MQTT devices, and coding up the said Lamdas with its built-in web-based IDE.
+The console will be crucial in further revisions, being an IDE tailored to debugging lambdas, and analyzing lambda performance and system activity.

-Independent of the three tiers but also a part of the system, a **Management Console** is provided for configuring the system and coding up processing directives in Python scripts.
-For detailed information about each component, refer to the [development guide](docs/develop.md).
+For detailed view on each of these components, refer to the [development guide](docs/develop.md).

 ## Contributing to Project Wyze